 The TIA is working with retailers to create a TIA Retail Division with a mission that aims “to grow the economic vitality of tennis retailers and the sport of tennis through a unified effort involving all segments of the industry.”

-The initial task force for the division will include members from the TIA Retail Advisory Panel: Ken Arnold of Swetka’s Tennis Shop, Mountain View, CA; Brad Blume of Tennis Express, Houston, TX; Dan Kester of I Play Tennis, Atlanta, GA; Bruce Levine of Courtside Racquet Club, Lebanon, NJ; Woody Schneider of New York City Racquet Sports; Steve Vorhaus of Rocky Mountain Racquet Specialists, Boulder, CO.; Jay Townley, retail consultant with the Gluskin Townley Group; and Marty Mohar, the TIA’s Retail Development Manager.
+The initial task force for the division will include members from the TIA Retail Advisory Panel: Ken Arnold of Swetka’s Tennis Shop, Mountain View, CA; Brad Blume of Tennis Express, Houston, TX; Dan Kester of I Play Tennis, Atlanta, GA; Bruce Levine, Technical Advisor for Gear: Racquets and String; Woody Schneider of New York City Racquet Sports; Steve Vorhaus of Rocky Mountain Racquet Specialists, Boulder, CO.; and Jay Townley, retail consultant with the Gluskin Townley Group.

 Get Involved Now